-Prior to 2008, a weir was also used to enumerate smolts leaving Archery Pond, the fourth off-channel site, but this weir was not operated during 2008-2012 due to budget constraints.
+Prior to 2008, a weir was also used to enumerate smolts leaving Archery Pond, the fourth off-channel site, but this weir was not operated during 2008-2011 due to budget constraints.
 Archery Pond was excluded from downstream trapping because, of the four, this site has historically produced the fewest number of smolts.
-During 2009-2012, minnow trapping and mark-recapture methods were used to obtain estimates of coho pre-smolt abundance in Archery Pond (too few steelhead were captured to generate mark-recapture estimates).
-During 2012, coho pre-smolts in Archery Pond were minnow trapped and marked on March 5th with the recapture trapping on March 10th.
+To approximate the contribution of Archery Pond to total off-channel smolt production during 2008, and to correct for the presence of smolts from this site in smolt captures at downstream trapping locations in the Coquitlam River mainstem, we simply used average smolt numbers for Archery Pond for the previous three years.
+During 2009-2011, minnow trapping and mark-recapture methods were used to obtain estimates of coho pre-smolt abundance in Archery Pond (too few steelhead were captured to generate mark-recapture estimates).
+During 2011, coho pre-smolts in Archery Pond were minnow trapped and marked during a series of three mark-recapture experiments conducted on February 23, February 24, and March 2.
 During each trapping period approximately 100 "Gee" brand wire mesh minnow traps were baited with 2 g of preserved roe and set for 24 hours.
-All coho were anaesthetized, measured for forklength, and, during the marking phase, marked by removing a small portion of the caudal fin.
+All coho were anaesthetized, measured for forklength, and marked by removing a small portion of the caudal fin.
 Fish were then distributed uniformly throughout the sample site.